SarahRichards1928/knossos/_drafts/documentation.md

 *   The currently active node is highlighted by its node ID which is shown right near to the node.
 *   New placed nodes will be connected to the currently active node, given that the option [Link with active node]() is enabled (default).
 *   Furthermore, several functions such as [Delete node](), [Connect nodes/Make segment](), [Delete segment]() and [Branchpoint]() are related to the currently active node.
-*   You activate a node by clicking on it with your left mouse button while simultaneously having the SHIFT key on your keyboard pressed.
+*   You activate a node by clicking on it with your left mouse button while simultaneously having the Shift key on your keyboard pressed.
     *   Another possibility is to choose the desired node ID in the Annotation window.

 ### Add nodes [place nodes]